Design for Sustainability: For the love of bees

 Students taking our Design for Sustainability paper were asked to respond to the challenge of making AUT the safest campus in the world for bees.

 AUT is the best place to study art and design to acquire the thinking and skills to ensure you develop a unique creative voice.
 You will be immersed in an environment where innovation and technology will fuel your creativity.
 Shared studio spaces, cutting edge labs, experienced lecturers and industry contact provide the best environment for you to launch a career in the creative realm.

-Our major study areas include: communication (formerly graphic) design, digital design, fashion design, product design, spatial design, textile design and visual arts.
-The canvas, tablet or whatever it is, is blank; what you do with it is up to you!
+Our major study areas include: communication (formerly graphic) design, digital design, fashion design, industrial design, spatial design, textile design and visual arts.

-We are ranked number one in New Zealand, and 51st worldwide*.
-This prestigious ranking reflects the high quality of our academic programmes and staff, the employability of our graduates, and our recognition as a world leader in practice-led art and design research.
+We are ranked in the top 100 art and design schools in the world*.
+This prestigious ranking reflects the high quality of our programmes and staff, the employability of our graduates, and our recognition as a world leader in practice-led art and design research.

-Our wide range of programmes offers a balance of originality, creative and design thinking, and conceptual development, along with theoretical and professional studies.
-Our students work on real-world, industry partnered, or entrepreneurial art and design projects, and we challenge them to become socially and ethically engaged.
+Our programmes offers a balance of originality, creative and design thinking, and conceptual development, along with theoretical and professional studies.
+Our students work on industry partnered, or entrepreneurial art and design projects, and we challenge them to become socially and ethically engaged.

 Bachelor of Design/Bachelor of Business double degrees

 Postgraduate Certificate in Cultural and Creative Practice

 Master of Design

 Master of Visual Arts